 Before Immortal was finished and in rewrite, my thoughts were already turning to book 4.
 I always want to do something different.
 It occurred to be to bring Monahan back.
 I don’t think I’m through with some of the European vampires.
 I also like messing with people’s minds on certain concepts.
 I think action books should be like action movies: the really bad villains die very badly in the end – retribution.
 But does the hero always have to kill the bad guys?
 What if you let the wrong bad guy live?
 I also want to get creepier with some of the vampires – a bit like Salem’s Lot, with feral vampires crawling out of dark places once the sun sets.

-On a personal note, I find myself writing Ronin at a difficult time.
-We’ve have to move my mother in with us – cancer in the stomach, liver, and pancreas.
-Writing has become my escape from what she’s going through, though the distractions are often limited to little more than an hour or two.
+On a personal note, I found myself writing Ronin at a difficult time.
+We’d moved my mother in with us – cancer in the stomach, liver, and pancreas.
+Writing became my escape from what she was going through, though the distractions were often limited to little more than an hour or two.
+As things got worse, I stopped altogether, finally starting again weeks after she died.

 I introduced the shirasaya in Immortal Samurai.
 It literally means “white scabbard” (invisible or hidden sword).
 They came into being during the samurai era, when only the samurai class were allowed to carry swords.
 Wealthy merchants commissioned swordsmiths to make some really good ones.
 This one is combat grade rather than stamped stainless steel.